RealAudio

 RealAudio, also spelled Real Audio, is a proprietary audio format developed by RealNetworks and first released in April 1995.
-It uses a variety of audio codecs, ranging from low-bitrate formats that can be used over dialup modems, to high-fidelity formats for music.
+It uses a variety of audio codecs, ranging from low-bitrate formats that could be used over dialup modems, to high-fidelity formats for music.
 It can be used as a streaming audio format, that is played at the same time as it is downloaded.

 In the past, many internet radio stations used RealAudio to stream their programming over the internet in real time.
-In recent years, however, the format has become less common and has given way to more popular audio formats.
+The format became less common and gave way to more popular audio formats.
 RealAudio was heavily used by the BBC websites until 2009, though it was discontinued due to its declining use.
 BBC World Service, the last of the BBC websites to use RealAudio, discontinued its use in March 2011.

 File extensions

 RealAudio files were originally identified by a filename extension of .ra (for Real Audio).
 In 1997, RealNetworks also began offering a video format called RealVideo.
 The combination of the audio and video formats was called RealMedia and used the file extension .rm.
-However, the latest version of RealProducer, Real's flagship encoder, reverted to using .ra for audio-only files, and began using .rv for video files (with or without audio), and .rmvb for VBR video files.
-The .ram (Real Audio Metadata) and .smil (Synchronized Multimedia Integration Language) file formats are sometimes encountered as links from web pages (see .Streaming Audio section below).
+However, the latest version of RealProducer, Real's flagship encoder, reverted to using .ra for audio-only files, and began using .rv for video files (with or without audio), and .rmvb for variable-bitrate video files.
+The .ram (Real Audio Metadata) and .smil (Synchronized Multimedia Integration Language) file formats are sometimes encountered as links from web pages (see Streaming Audio, below).